 Which Parent Typically Gets Custody of the Child?

 In custody hearings, the court will decide which parent shall receive custody, also known as parental responsibilities, based on the best interests of the child.
 Given the courts’ fallibility, they may or may not make the correct decision based on the evidence presented.
-For this reason, it is imperative that you have experienced family law representation during your court battle.
+For this reason, it is imperative that you have experienced family law representation for child custody disputes.
 Many factors will be examined as the court determines their decision, such as:

 - What the wishes of the parents are